Which Factors Can Impact Print Quality the Most?

 - Know Your DPI.
 If you have ever tried to print an image directly off the Internet, you likely noticed that the image remained poor quality even as you increased the image size.
 This is because you can’t increase the dots-per-inch (DPI) of these types of images without the help of a professional graphic designer.

 - Use the Right PDF.
 Most offices simply use PDF files for printing.
 However, other PDF options exist, such as PDF/E for engineers, and PDF/X for creative professionals.
 These are ISO-designated PDF standards that printers treat as distinct file formats.

 - Calibrate for Color.
 Computer displays show images using Red-Blue-Green (RGB) pixels, while printers operate based on a Cyan-Magenta-Yellow-Black (CMYK) color format.
 These color format differences can produce low-quality prints.
 If your printer supports Pantone color calibration, you may use it to improve color performance.

 Setting your printer to its highest settings is not necessarily the best option for the average office environment.
 If your printer is set to its maximum quality settings, it will use more resources than strictly necessary for most print jobs.
 As a result, it’s recommended that you keep your printer on its lowest quality settings for everyday black-and-white print jobs.

 The best way to balance your printer quality settings and performance is to establish comprehensive print policies through rule-based printing.
 That way, certain file types and users will automatically print at the highest settings, while most of your tasks print at the lowest.

 Sometimes the best way to improve print quality is purchasing a higher quality printer.
-Talk to a Kelley Imaging specialist about which model suits your needs best.
+Talk to a Kelley Connect specialist about which model suits your needs best.